book cover

 More Citrus Fruits to Dehydrate

-You make dehydrated citrus fruits out of any citrus!
+You can make dehydrated citrus fruits out of any citrus!
 Here are some ideas:

 • Blood Oranges: I adore these for their unique dark pink huesโ€”perfect for a splash of color in drinks.
-Find them at the Farmers Market.
+Find them at your local farmers market.

 • Limes: After dehydration, they are stunning.
 They’re a fabulous garnish, especially for margaritas.